The Social Model of Disability

 The Medical Model of Disability

-The medical model of disability views disability differently, as it focuses on the individual’s disability/condition and identifies this as being what will disable them, causing clear disadvantages and a reduction in quality of life.
+The Medical Model of Disability views disability differently, as it focuses on the individual’s disability/condition and identifies this as being what will disable them, causing clear disadvantages and a reduction in quality of life.
 The medical model is problematic and unhelpful for many reasons, not least because creates a basis for social degradation of disabled people; it also causes an almost exclusive focus on “solutions and cures”, rather than adapting existing structures to enable inclusion and access.
-The medical model of disability also often portrays disabled people negatively by promoting a largely disempowered image of people with disabilities, who are only impacted by their own “condition”, rather than identifying disability as a social, political, economic and geographical issue.
+The medical model of disability also often portrays disabled people negatively by promoting a largely disempowered image of disabled people, who are only impacted by their own “condition”, rather than identifying disability as a social, political, economic and geographical issue.

 The Social Model and the Medical Model in action:

 The following two examples highlight the differences between the social model and the medical model, and how they impact on disabled people.

 Example a) A child with a hearing impairment wants to watch the new superhero film which has just come out with his friends.

 Under the social model, there are regular screenings which include subtitles.
 The child can, therefore, join in with his friends and enjoy a trip to the cinema.

 Under the medical model, there isn’t a solution for this child, and he will likely miss out on the experience altogether.
 Experiences like these lead to separation and isolation from mainstream events and opportunities and prevent young disabled people from being able to enjoy cultural activities alongside their peers.